lukasklisevicius/frontEndAppBaigiamasis/README.md

 - The app lets users send messages (if the group have at least 3 participants, and the user has enough credits)
 - After the user sends messages, the App automatically mixes participants (one rule, participant cant have himself as a gift receiver), and generates messages for each participant before sending</br>
 </br>
-To download this App (still active) to your phone check releases - https://github.com/lukasklisevicius/frontEndAppBaigiamasis/releases/tag/v1.0_apk

 ### App screens
 <table>